APPREHENDED VIOLENCE ORDERS (AVO) | GET ADVICE FROM OUR AVO LAWYERS

 - Partners whether married or de facto, or

-- People living in or have lived in the same household, or
+- People living in or having lived in the same household, or

-The NSW Police have the power to apply to the Local Court for an AVO and issue a provisional AVO which will be binding on the receiving party (Defendant) until the matter is decided by the Court.
+The NSW Police have the power to apply to the Local Court for an AVO and issue a provisional AVO which will be enforceable against the receiving party (Defendant) until the matter is finalised by the Local Court.

-When the Apprehended Violence Orders (AVO) is served to the Defendant, the Defendant must attend Court on the date specified in the AVO application.
+When the Provisional Apprehended Violence Order (AVO) or the application for the AVO is served on the Defendant, the Defendant must attend Court on the specified date.

 On the first Court date, the Defendant has the following options: